This is a popular challenge, north to south through the spine of Corsica. We hiked about a week to do the northern half.

 The west coast of Mallorca offers some beautiful hikes.

-Apart from the long hikes, we have done many shorter hikes while house-sitting in central Switzerland.
+Apart from the long hikes, we have done many shorter hikes while in Switzerland.

 We walked short hikes in the Tatras and Slovak Paradise National Park.